 CHP Energy Solutions Research and Training Center (formerly NRCERT) expanded its scope of service when it opened in 2010 its new 12,500-square-foot training facility in Christiansburg to provide hands-on energy-efficiency training to participants from all over the world.

 CHP is now a 400-employee organization with a footprint across more than two dozen states.
-In 2015 alone, the company and its hundreds of private and public partners provided rental housing to over 14,000 people, made 1,780 homes more energy efficient, trained 750 people in energy conservation, prepared over 600 individuals for homeownership, and invested $3 million in resident services.
+In 2015 alone, the company and its hundreds of private and public partners provided rental housing to over 13,000 people; designed, built, or rehabbed 6,572 homes; trained 878 people in energy conservation; weatherized 6,063 homes; prepared over 400 individuals for homeownership; and invested $52 million in community development.